Sintraconsulting/pimcore-webhooks/README.md

 docker-compose exec php bash
 composer require sintra/pimcore-webhooks:dev-main
 ```
-When downloading is complete, the bundle appears in the extension managers.
-From the UI open tool-> bundle and then enable and install.
 After you have installed the Toolbox Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
 - Click the green `+` Button in `Enable / Disable` row
 - Click the green `+` Button in `Install/Uninstall` row